DSBay/DSBay/README.md

 - 👋 Hi, I’m @DSBay
-- 👀 I’m interested in Data Science and AI
+- 👀 I’m a graduate Data Scientist in the AI space.
-- 🌱 I’m currently learning Azure AI Engineering and completing my BSc in Data Science
+- 🌱 I’m currently learning about webapp development and agile management.
 - 📫 Feel free to connect on [linkedin](www.linkedin.com/in/sbay98)

 <!---